How to Know if a Lawyer Is Good or Not

 Cases are won and lost based on the quality of your legal team.
 Not all lawyers are equally skilled, competent or ethical.
 Knowing how to find a good lawyer, and how to avoid a bad one, is not always easy.
-Trust your instincts and watch for the red flags below.
-For more on locating and hiring a good lawyer, see How to Find a Lawyer and How to Choose a Lawyer.
+Trust your instincts and keep an eye out for the red flags below.

-- Unreturned phone calls – A lawyer who fails to return phone calls promptly, or at all, does not place a premium on client service.
-He may be too busy with other cases, uncertain with how to proceed with your case or ignoring your matter altogether.
+- Unreturned Phone Calls: A lawyer who fails to return phone calls promptly, or at all, does not place a premium on client service.
+They may be too busy with other cases, uncertain with how to proceed with your case or ignoring your matter altogether.

-- Lack of proper calendaring system – A reliable, organized calendaring system is critical to meeting deadlines and prioritizing multiple obligations.
+- Lack of a Proper Calendaring System: A reliable, organized calendaring system is critical to meeting deadlines and prioritizing multiple obligations.
 A lack of a proper calendaring system can lead to missed deadlines and other disasters.

-- Refusal to provide references – A refusal to provide references or let you talk with past clients indicates that the lawyer had problems with past clients that he does not want you to know about.
+- Refusal to Provide References: A refusal to provide references or let you talk with past clients indicates that the lawyer had problems with past clients that they do not want you to know about.

 A lawyer’s work premises, from the building location and exterior to the reception room, conference room and offices, can speak volumes about a lawyer’s work practices and clientele.
 Below are a few signs that all is not well.

-A look at the lawyer’s staff members and how he interacts with personnel can provide clues to his effectiveness, competence, reliability, and ethics.
+A look at the lawyer’s staff members and how they interact with personnel can provide clues to their effectiveness, competence, reliability, and ethics.

 - Unhappy Staff Members: Disgruntled employees or low workplace morale can signal poor lawyer-staff communication, strained relationships and a lack of caring.
 A lawyer who treats staff poorly—through bullying, verbal abuse, rudeness, and other behavior—can fuel conflict, tension, and ill-will.
 If the lawyer fails to treat his employees well, will he treat clients well?